Wholesale & Cooperation: 📧 sales@ultrassist.com

 3. Accessory Cephalic Vein

-Location: Branches from the cephalic vein.
+Location: Branching from the cephalic vein.

-4. Median Vein
+4. Basilic Vein

-5. Forearm vs Upper Forearm Sites
+5. Forearm IV Sites

 Common IV Sites in Arm

-Principles for Selecting the Best IV Site
+Principles for Choosing the Best IV Site

 When choosing an IV site, keep the following principles in mind: